CorgiOnNeptune/rover-assignment-dotnet/README.md

 # run the Web and Api projects
 dotnet run --project Rover.Api & dotnet run --project Rover.Web

+# If on Windows will have to run them from separate terminals
+dotnet run --project Rover.Api

+dotnet run --project Rover.Web

 # If having issues with SSL while running localhost:
 dotnet dev-certs https --trust
 ```